Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 Daar paused and regarded her with a tilt of his head.
 "Did she, now?"

-"Trust...is like bravery, she said," Yulna revealed.
+"Trust... is like bravery, she said," Yulna revealed.
 "You can only be brave when you are afraid, yes?
 Bravery is not the absence of fear, it is how you *overcome* fear."

 Daar duck-nodded grudgingly, so Yulna forged ahead.
 "Giymuy felt something similar must be true about trust.
 She felt that if you never have any doubts about the people you trust, then it isn’t actually *trust.* Trust inherently implies the possibility of betrayal."

 She spread her paws again.
 "The Females have always been afraid, Daar.
 We have *never* been entirely certain that the day wouldn’t come when we’d be forced back into the harems and become property again.
-We have **trusted** Stoneback all these long centuries...but that gave you power over us.
-I am truly sorry that I was not braver, I am truly sorry that I flinched...but even if none of us lived in those cages, we still remember them.
+We have **trusted** Stoneback all these long centuries... but that gave you power over us.
+I am truly sorry that I was not braver, I am truly sorry that I flinched... but even if none of us lived in those cages, we still remember them.
 We’ve always been scared of what you could do to us.
 You, to whom we exposed our throats and bellies."

 She sighed, and shook her head.
 "I don’t expect you to forgive me.
 You’re right, I blundered terribly and I know now that I’m partly to blame for the deaths of millions of my Sisters.
 All I ask is that…" She paused, then shook her head and stopped, letting the request trail away into a despairing silence.

 "How could I have foreseen this?" she asked instead, and waved a paw at the whole world.
-"A mere falling-out between the Mother-Supreme and the Champion of Stoneback would be unfortunate, but repairable...Great Mother, it’s not even unprecedented."
+"A mere falling-out between the Mother-Supreme and the Champion of Stoneback would be unfortunate, but repairable...
+Great Mother, it’s not even unprecedented."

 "No," Daar agreed.
 "No it isn’t.
 That’s why we have very simple principles.
 It’s easy to understand what to do when the rules are clear.
 We *protect* and we *provide.* We do nothing else."

 Yulna nodded, sadly.
-The rules were indeed simple...But as the Humans so eloquently had it, the devil was in the details.
+The rules were indeed simple...
+But as the Humans so eloquently had it, the devil was in the details.
 And when simple principles collided with complex reality...

 "...Thank you," she said again rather than voicing her thoughts, and turned away for the second time.
 This time, Daar stood motionless and watched her leave.
 ___